 Withdrawal Policy

-Authors are encouraged to submit their work on any subject to ARP as it has more than 100 journals published in-house for the last 10 years.
+Authors are encouraged to submit their work on any subject to ADR as it has more than 100 journals published in-house for the last 10 years.
 Each journal is supervised by highly qualified professionals working in reputed institutions backed by a publication team.
 The following guidelines are framed for authors to draft their manuscripts with ease.

 Authorship Criteria

-ARP recommends the following criteria for authorship:
+ADR recommends the following criteria for authorship:

 • The person has made substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data.